 Lived in Spaces & Environmental Storytelling

 Making a house creepy brings a lot of ideas to mind, but nothing quite unsettles me more than a man’s living space.
-Walking the delicate line between barren and messy was something I wanted to explore, adorned with dingy, flickering lights and piles of long-forgotten drinks.I also wanted to retain a sense of personality in the children's rooms, as a sign that he doesn’t go in there much anymore since they… uh… disappeared.
-In the son’s room specifically, I did research into what a “struggle” might look like, just as detectives would do, and built a space that suggested sinister happenings.Since this was a horror experience, I focused heavily on gritty, eerie audio and visuals.
-Walking through a deranged lunatic’s house needed to feel lived-in, and reflect his unravelling mental state.
-Creeky floor boards, dripping faucets, dim and unsettling lighting, and of course, children's laughter played a huge part in delivering that feel.
+Walking the delicate line between barren and messy was something I wanted to explore, adorned with dingy, flickering lights and piles of long-forgotten drinks.I also wanted to retain a sense of personality in the children's rooms, as a sign that they...don't live there anymore.
+In the son’s room specifically, I did research into what a crime scene might look like and built a space that suggested sinister happenings that followed the narrative beats I wanted to hit gameplay-wise.Since this was a horror experience, I focused heavily on gritty, eerie audio and visuals.
+Walking through a deranged lunatic’s house needed to feel lived-in and reflect his unravelling mental state.
+Creeky floorboards, dripping faucets, dim and unsettling lighting, and leading the player through tension-filled moments before the payoff of a jump scare played a huge part in delivering that feel.
 I had a lot of fun crafting these environments, each one designed to hold those tense, unsettling moments I craved as a horror fan myself.

 No combat?
 No Problem!

 With Memories of Yheleanor, I set out to create the atmosphere of a village hastily abandoned, one where life had recently been lived, but now only traces remained.
 I wanted players to feel both the eeriness of absence and the quiet beauty of nature slowly reclaiming the space.
-Lighting and color were key tools in striking that contrast: warmth amidst decay, serenity within tension.As a walking simulator, the game had no combat meaning that movement and exploration were the core of the experience.
+Lighting and color were key tools in striking that contrast.
+The warmth amidst decay, serenity within tension.As a walking simulator, the game had no combat, meaning that movement and exploration were the core of the experience.
 Every moment had to be purposeful.
 I focused on crafting points of interest that naturally drew the player in, pacing their journey through tight paths, wide open spaces, and viewpoint reveals that offered subtle narrative beats.Designing for this kind of experience pushed me to think differently.
 Without dialogue or action mechanics to rely on, I leaned into environmental storytelling and visual language.
 Shapes, colors, and spatial composition became my way of guiding players emotionally and directionally.
-It was a challenge that deepened my understanding of how to use space not just to tell a story, but to make players feel it.
+It was a challenge that deepened my understanding of how to use space to tell a story and how players would experience it.

 Sightlines, Landmarks, and Balancing

-I wanted to challenge myself by practicing 2D layout design and whiteboxing under a short time frame and what better game to do it for than one I absolutely adore?
+I wanted to challenge myself by practicing 2D layout design and whiteboxing under a short time frame.
 Choosing a tactical shooter like Counter-Strike 2 pushed me to think critically about gameplay balance and spatial clarity.Designing for both Terrorists and Counter-Terrorists meant that every element, from choke points and flank routes to bomb sites, had to feel fair, readable, and strategically rich.
 I focused on creating unique structures and cover placements that not only supported multiple playstyles but also encouraged creative decision-making.Throughout the process, I iterated based on imagined player behavior, ensuring each area could support a wide range of encounters, from tense 1v1s to full-on site takes.
 The result was a map that prioritized flow, visibility, and moment-to-moment tactical choices.
-If I had more time, I would’ve loved to continue playtesting and polishing it further, with full set dressing, lighting, and all the final touches.
+If I had more time, I would’ve loved to continue playtesting and polishing it further, with full set dressing, lighting, the works.
 But alas, art is never finished, only abandoned :')

-When my friend Nolan (Tech Artist from ESC/APE) commissioned me to do a trailer for his game in less than 2 days, I naturally was up for the challenge as well as aiding my ol' brother in arms.
-Nolan is known for the "juice" he brings to his projects and I wanted to match that level of personality.
-He requested that the tone be ornery and aside from that, I had free reign.
+When my friend Nolan (Tech Artist from ESC/APE) commissioned me to do a trailer for his game in less than 2 days, I naturally was up for the challenge, as well as aiding my ol' brother in arms.
+Nolan is known for the "juice" he brings to his projects.
+I wanted to match that level of personality.
+He requested that the tone be ornery, and aside from that, I had free rein.
 I asked him for all the art, SFX, and music he could send me to get a sense of what I was working with.
-Without any footage, I had record all of this myself.
-I'm no stranger to recording footage for games but knowing Nolan, I asked for debug tools (like locking the camera or disabling the HUD) to make capturing the shots I wanted easier.
-This made my ideas for trailer possible.
-And after 8 iterations and some back and forth, presented him with this.
-I'm happy that he liked it what I was able to make for him in such a short timeframe.
+Without any footage, I had to record all of this myself.
+I'm no stranger to recording footage for games, but knowing Nolan, I asked for debug tools (like locking the camera or disabling the HUD) to make capturing the shots I wanted easier.
+This made my ideas for the trailer possible.
+And after 8 iterations and some back and forth, I presented him with this.
+I'm happy that he liked what I was able to make for him in such a short timeframe.
 Go check his game out on Steam!

-Whether it's through virtual photography or real life photography, I love capturing a moment in time.
-Being able to perfectly compose all those beautiful colours, shapes, and light into a single frame has always been satisfying to me.
-Oddly enough it was when games started doing photo modes that photography piqued my interest.
+Whether it's through virtual photography or real-life photography, I love capturing a moment in time.
+The chance to compose all those beautiful colours, shapes, and light into a single frame has always been satisfying to me.
+Oddly enough, it was when games started doing photo modes that photography piqued my interest again and made me fall in love with it in its entirety.
 I learned all the fundamentals and practiced them virtually and in real life, each one feeding back into the other.
-Like many of my interests, my photography skills continue to bleed into my other passions.
+My photography skills bleed into my other passions, like game design, and remind me of how much I love all artistic crafts and how there's so much more to learn.